Pheonix-reaper/Wordpress-and-AWS_RDS-Service/README.md

 4. The Wordpress application should be accessible from the public world if deployed on AWS or through workstation if deployed on Minikube.

-# Linked In article I have made explaining the task in details:
+# Linked In article I have made explaining the task in detail:

 https://www.linkedin.com/posts/asish-patnaik-3917a7193_righteducation-rightmentor-aws-activity-6707836069255217152-CXiQ